An all-magnonic neuron with tunable fading memory: Results

-We demonstrate external triggering of a neuron by exploiting the nonlinear frequency shift induced by incoming magnons from the adjacent neuron \textbf{N1}.
-The corresponding setup is illustrated in Fig. \ref{fig:activation}a: Neuron \textbf{N2} is driven with a 1-µs-long RF \textit{pump pulse} just below its nonlinear self-activation power ($P_{\mathrm{N2}}' < 0$).
-During this pump pulse, a 15-ns-short magnon \textit{trigger pulse}, emitted from \textbf{N1}, delivers enough nonlinear shift to bring the neuron temporarily above the nonlinear threshold, i.e., in a state of much higher excitation efficiency $\eta$.
-The triggered neuron response of \textbf{N2} is shown in Fig. \ref{fig:activation}b for several trigger powers $P_{\mathrm{N1}}$.
-At the beginning of the pump pulse, the sub-threshold excitation of \textbf{N2} can be observed, followed by an almost instantaneous intensity increase at $t = \SI{500}{\nano\second}$ when the trigger pulse reaches \textbf{N2}, an event we refer to as \textit{neuron activation}.
-Since the pump power is below the self-activation power $P_{\mathrm{N2}} < P_{\mathrm{Self}}$, the neuron cannot stabilize this high level of intensity after the short input pulse, and decays back to the pre-activation level of the neuron.
+We demonstrate external triggering of the neuron by exploiting the nonlinear frequency shift induced by incoming magnons from the adjacent input 1.
+The corresponding setup is illustrated in Fig. \ref{fig:activation}a: The neuron is driven with a 1-µs-long RF \textit{pump pulse} with a pump power just below its self-activation point ($P_{\mathrm{N}}' < 0$).
+During this pump pulse, a 15-ns-short magnon \textit{trigger pulse}, emitted from input 1, delivers enough nonlinear shift to bring the neuron temporarily above the nonlinear threshold, i.e., in a state of much higher excitation efficiency $\eta$.
+The triggered response of the neuron is shown in Fig. \ref{fig:activation}b for several trigger powers $P_{\mathrm{1}}$.
+At the beginning of the pump pulse, the neuron's sub-threshold excitation can be observed, followed by an almost instantaneous intensity increase at $t = \SI{500}{\nano\second}$ when the trigger pulse reaches the neuron, an event we refer to as \textit{neuron activation}.
+Since the pump power is below the self-activation power $P_{\mathrm{N}} < P_{\mathrm{Self}}$, the neuron cannot stabilize this high level of intensity after the short input pulse, and decays back to its pre-activation level.
 In the numerical model, this external trigger pulse is taken into account by modelling $|c_{\mathrm{in}}(t)|^2$ as a time-dependent input pulse that drives a cross-mode nonlinear frequency shift and thereby increases $\eta$.
 The resulting solutions, represented by the black dashed lines, qualitatively reproduce the experimental findings and are shown exemplarily for the lowest and highest power levels.

-The amplitude of the activated neuron output depends on the input trigger power.
-To determine the neuron activation function, its maximum intensity is extracted, and the input trigger pulse intensity is additionally measured at the same distance in front of neuron \textbf{N2}.
+The intensity of the activated neuron output depends on the input trigger power.
+To determine the neuron activation function, its maximum intensity is extracted, and the input trigger pulse intensity is additionally measured at the same distance in front of the neuron.
 Fig. \ref{fig:activation}c shows the resulting neuron output vs. input function.
 For low input intensities, the neuron operates at its sub-threshold excitation level.
 For higher input intensities, a nonlinear step is observed before the neuron output saturates at even higher intensities.
-We define the triggered-activation power $P_{\mathrm{Trigger}}$ as the power which results in an output of half the nonlinear step size in Fig. \ref{fig:activation}c.

 After activation, the neuron's intensity decays autonomously, resetting its state without requiring an external clock.
 This event-driven behavior mirrors biological neurons, leaving the neuron inactive when the input is below the activation threshold, which contributes to the energy efficiency of neuromorphic systems.
 While faster decay means higher clock speed, the decay process also provides a form of volatile \textit{fading memory}: an echo of recent activity that allows the neuron to respond based on the temporal structure of its inputs \cite{maass.2002.LSM-fading-memory, maass.2004.computationalpowercircuits, roy.2019.spikebasedmachineintelligence}.
 This makes operations like leaky integration naturally accessible within the system.